generalized-intelligence/Tegu/CONTRIBUTING.md

 Tegu is a rapid development toolkit, designed for non-ML programmers to develop machine learning enabled solutions.
 Therefore, the GUI component of the toolkit is crucial.
 We would like to simplify the training process to the greatest extent.
 In some case, we even provide training-free solutions for machine learning tasks.
 With HTTP protocols, users do not need to use any machine learning related programming.
 Any languages that are compatible with HTTP protocols can be used to communicate with Tegu.

-The project is consist of two parts: Network and GUI.
+The project is consist of two parts: Tegu-core and GUI.

-Network: this part currently has implementations in image recognition, video classification, facial recognition, and license plate recognition.
+Tegu-core: this part currently has implementations in image recognition, video classification, facial recognition, and license plate recognition.

 GUI: this part contains the GUI for existing networks and HTTP API.